The Revd Catherine Carlyon was appointed as Chaplain among Deaf and Deaf Blind people in the Diocese of London in December 2014.

 Catherine has many interests including quilting, drawing and painting, music and growing sweet peas.

-She lives in Upper Holloway with her Border Collie dog called ‘Piran’.
+She lives in Upper Holloway with her Border Collie dog called ‘Piran’ and three chickens.